BrightonKahrs/project-gutenberg-analysis/README.md

 3. Text Classification
 4. Text Embeddings and Semantic Similarity

-*Note: This project leverages data from Project Gutenberg, the first provider of free eBooks, please consider donating at https://www.gutenberg.org/donate/*
+*Note: This project leverages data from Project Gutenberg, the first provider of free eBooks.
+Please consider donating at https://www.gutenberg.org/donate/*

 *This project should take about 1 hour to complete, follow the project steps below to get started*